Supersonic-Sites/ElopeTofino/content/about.md

         title_size: small
         cta_link: contact/
         cta: contact
-        desc: "Elope Tofino uses photographers know and love the area.
+        desc: "Elope Tofino only uses local photographers who know and love the area.
           Capture your wedding day in Vancouver Island’s wild beauty through the eyes and art of someone who knows it best.
 Check out the photo gallery for their impressive repertoire! "
         aos_select: true
         subtitle: Lorem Ipsum
         title: Relish Local Talent